newrelic/docs-website/TRANSLATION_WORKFLOW.md

 This can be tested via the `yarn serialize` && `yarn deserialize` scripts.
 These scripts are used by passing a file path to them and will output the result of the function to the terminal. ex: `yarn serialize path/to/file.mdx`.

-# Gatsby Cloud
+# Netlify sites

-Although not listed on the diagrams above, Gatsby Cloud is where we host and deploy our site.
-Every time we merge into the main branch, Gatsby Cloud is triggered to build the latest updates from GitHub.
-It fetches the code from the main branch and builds the site.
-Once the site has passed the checks, it deploys the built site to [docs.newrelic.com](https://docs.newrelic.com).
-If the site fails to build, then the new version is not deployed and the engineers are notified.
+Although not listed on the diagrams above, Netlify is where we host and deploy [docs.newrelic.com](https://docs.newrelic.com).
+We build each language on it's own Netlify site.
+Every time we merge into the main branch, Netlify is triggered to build the latest `EN` updates from GitHub by default. `trigger-i18n-merge` is a Github action that runs on each release PR to see if any files were modified in the `src/i18n/` directories.
+For each language with modifications, a build is also triggered in that Netlify site.
+It fetches the code from the main branch and builds that site with its translated content.
+If any of these sites fail to build, then the new version is not deployed and the engineers are notified via the Netlify Slack app integration.

 # Context